 - Symptoms can range from relatively mild to severe

 - Can affect any part of the body

 - Patients may experience flare-ups alternating with periods of remission

-- Risk factors include psoriasis, a family history of the disease, age and gender
+- Risk factors include psoriasis, a family history of the disease, age

 If any of these symptoms apply to you, speak to your doctor about a diagnosis.

 Treatments for Arthritis and Joint Pain

 The treatment that is right for you will depend upon your exact arthritis diagnosis.
 At The UVM Medical Center, we use specialized techniques to diagnose arthritis.
 Discuss your pain with your doctor, and together you will work together to find the best treatment.
 Our whole goal is to reduce your arthritis symptoms and improve your quality of life.